-The main tendency (mean or average) first flight timing seems little different from Scudder’s 19th century report: “It first appears as a butterfly toward the end of May, rarely earlier than the 24th and usually not until the 27th or later (1889: 1442-3).”
-However, the number of reports in the first, second and third weeks of May is more frequent today than Scudder's account would suggest.
+In the 19th century Scudder reported that this butterfly first appeared "toward the end of May, rarely earlier than the 24th and usually not until the 27th or later (1889: 1442-3).”
+The number of reports in the first, second and third weeks of May is more frequent today than Scudder's account would suggest.
 Such early flights are now more than just "rare."
-[Interestingly, F. H. Sprague first saw a Northern Cloudywing on the 7th of May 1878, in Wollaston (Sprague 1879), the "rarity" to which Scudder may have been referring.]
+[Interestingly, F. H. Sprague first saw a Northern Cloudywing on the 7th of May 1878, in Wollaston (Sprague 1879), which may be the "rarity" to which Scudder was referring.]

-Taken as a whole, these late dates in MBC records are later than those suggested by Scudder, who said that “a few always linger on until at least the middle of July and in elevated districts until the end of July (1889: 1442-3).”
-Whether these late sightings indicate a partial second brood, as Scudder believed, or simply a longer flight period, is still not established.
+Taken as a whole, these late dates are later than those suggested by Scudder, who said that “a few always linger on until at least the middle of July and in elevated districts until the end of July" (1889: 1442-3).
+The two August sightings may indicate a partial second brood, as Scudder believed, but probably simply reflect a longer flight period.

-About broods, Scudder wrote “...the second brood of butterflies, which is much less abundant than the first (probably because many chrysalids continue until the next spring), appears in August, perhaps sometimes as early as the beginning, but usually not before the middle of the month (my emphasis), continuing upon the wing until past the middle of September; whether the progeny of this brood reaches the chrysalis stage before winter approaches has never yet been determined: if not it probably perishes (1889:1443).”
+About broods, Scudder wrote “...the second brood of butterflies, which is much less abundant than the first (probably because many chrysalids continue until the next spring), appears in August, perhaps sometimes as early as the beginning, but usually not before the middle of the month, continuing upon the wing until past the middle of September; whether the progeny of this brood reaches the chrysalis stage before winter approaches has never yet been determined; if not it probably perishes (1889:1443).”

 Why Scudder reported an August brood for Massachusetts is unclear, since all museum specimens cited here are from late May, June or early July.
-In recent times, Mello and Hansen (2004) suggested a partial second brood on Cape Cod, and Layberry (1998) reports a partial second generation in August in extreme southwestern Ontario.
-But the Connecticut Atlas reports “one generation, late May to early July” (O’Donnell et al. 2005).
+In recent times, Mello and Hansen (2004) have suggested a partial second brood for Cape Cod, and Layberry (1998) reports a partial second generation in August in extreme southwestern Ontario.
+But the 1995-99 Connecticut Atlas reports “one generation, late May to early July” (O’Donnell et al. 2005).
 The evidence from BOM-MBC records, only two August sightings in 23 years (whether "last" or not), does not strongly suggest a second brood.
 It is more likely that, as this species declines in numbers here, a second brood, even partial, becomes quite rare.

-The mild decline in Northern Cloudywing, if it is one, is not easy to explain.
+The apparent decline in Northern Cloudywing is not easy to explain.
 Northern and Southern Cloudywings are sympatric over much of their continental range, with T. pylades having a wider, more northerly range (well into Maine, New Hampshire and Vermont), and being found more often in woodlands and higher elevations, but coexisting with T. bathyllus in many areas.
 It does not seem likely that an increase in populations of Southern would pose competitive pressures for the Northern.
 The Northern’s range also extends well southward, where it has 2-3 broods, so that climate warming does not seem a factor that would produce decline.

 Climate warming here would increase the likelihood of a partial second brood, and observers should be on the alert for this possibility.
 Population trends in both Northern and Southern Cloudywings in Massachusetts need better monitoring.